django-cms/django-cms/docs/getting_started/configuration.rst

 For example we define `hide_untranslated` as False globally.
 The English language overwrites this behavior.

 Every language node needs at least a `code` and a `name` property. `code` is the iso 2 code for the language.
-And name is the English name of the language.
+And name is the verbose name of the language.

 .. note:: With a gettext() lambda function you can make language names translatable.
 To enable this add
-          `gettext = lambda s: s` at the beginning of your settings file
+          `gettext = lambda s: s` at the beginning of your settings file.
+But maybe you want to leave the language name as it is.

 What are the properties a language node can have?